vuejs/vue-element/README.md

 ## Requirements

+- Does not work with Vue 2.0 yet
 - Only works with Vue ^0.11.0
 - The browser must support the Custom Element API (currently Chrome only), or you need to include the [Web Components polyfill](https://github.com/webcomponents/webcomponentsjs).